Kurrawong/fair-ease-matcher/documentation.md

 A parameterised unit test is available in `/tests` which gives an idea of the kinds of categorisation these regular expressions perform.
 If the type is determined to be a URI, then a second search term is added; the same URI with the prefix changed to either http or https to give the "other" variant compared to what was extracted.

+## Full XML Analysis
+The  full XML Analysis method works by extracting all text using Python's ElementTree library (`element.text`), tails (`element.tail`), xlinks (where the attribute is "{http://www.w3.org/1999/xlink}href"), and attribute values (`element.attrib.values`).
+The types (URI, Identifier, or String) are then guessed for each extracted piece of text.
+Where the guessed type is a URI, the variant of http/https that the URI is not is added as an additional serach term.
+Similarly, additional search terms are added with/without trailing slashes to complement the original extracted text.
+The guessed types are then collected into a dictionary with keys as the types.
+As the target metadata element is unknown (there is no context other than the text extracted), the target metadata element is set as "All" such that the query code used for Structured Extraction can be reused.
+The queries are then run against the triplestore, using the methodology and queries detailed below.
+Where terms are not found, this is recorded, and a link is created to provide search against a number of different "OntoPortal" instances.
+This additional federated search is documented below.

+## netCDF analysis
+The netCDF analysis follows a similar methodology as the Structured XML Analysis.
+A set of terms is extracted from known places in the netCDF metadata, and these are inserted into parameterise SPARQL queries to search against the knowledge base.
+The following list details the places within the metadata, and type of target metadata element expected to be extracted from that location.
+- Variable Identifiers from the `sdn_parameter_urn` metadata element.
+These are Sea Data Net URNs.
+- Variables Strings, from the metadata element "variables"; including "long" and "standard" versions of these (`long_name` and `standard_name`) attributes on the `variables` metadata element.
+- Platform Strings from the `source` and `platform_name` metadata elements
+- Platform Identifiers from the `platform_code` metadata elements
+- Keyword Strings from the `conventions` metadata element

+These extracted metadata elements are then used as arguments in the parameterised queries used for all search methods, and the results are returned and rendered in the same format as per the XML methods.
 ## SPARQL query generation

 The extracted, cleaned, and categorised set of terms is then substituted into two SPARQL queries; one query where the search terms are URIs, and another query where the search terms are strings or identifiers.